Keep touching your face? Pet store has a solution to prevent coronavirus

 - Stay home if sick.

-- Always cover your cough or sneeze with a tissue or sleeve.
+- Always cover your cough or sneeze with a tissue or sleeve.f

 - Avoid touching your eyes, nose and mouth.